 An astronaut on a mission to Mars could receive radiation doses up to 700 times higher than on our planet – a major showstopper for the safe exploration of our Solar System.
 A team of European experts is working with ESA to protect the health of future crews on their way to the Moon and beyond.

 The 22nd Annual Meeting of the German Society for Biological Radiation Research (DeGBS) will take place on 23-25 September 2019, in Mannheim under the scientific direction of PD Dr. Carsten Herskind.
 The topics of the conference cover a wide range from the mechanisms of biological radiation effects of ionizing and non-ionizing radiation to applications in radiation protection and radiotherapy.

 The deadline for abstracts is May 27, 2019.
-More information about registration and abstract submission deadline could be found on the meeting's homepage: https://degbs-2019.unikt-kongresse.de/
+More information about registration and abstract submission can be found on the meeting's homepage: https://degbs-2019.unikt-kongresse.de/

 Researching cosmic radiation: ESA and FAIR establish joint Summer School (GSI press release)